JoaoVictorLong/azdopr-vs-extention/README.md

 ## Features

 - View all PRs across all projects and repositories in your organization
+- Filter PRs to specific projects for focused workflow
 - Microsoft Entra ID authentication
 - PRs grouped by Project → Repository → Pull Request
 - View and diff PR files without local checkout
-- Add inline comments directly to PR diffs
+- Add inline comments directly to PR diffs using VS Code's native commenting API
+- Auto-refresh with intelligent caching for improved performance
-- Auto-refresh and manual refresh options
+- Manual refresh options

 ## Quick Start